emissary-ingress/emissary/user-guide/bare-metal.md

 This method of installation has not been tested and is not supported at this time.
 </div>

-# Deploying Ambassador Edge Stack on a Bare Metal Kubernetes Installation
+# Bare Metal Kubernetes Installation

 In cloud environments, provisioning a readily available network load balancer with Ambassador Edge Stack is the best option for handling ingress into your Kubernetes cluster.
 When running kubernetes on a bare-metal setup, where network load balancers are not available by default, we need to consider different options for exposing Ambassador Edge Stack.

 ## Exposing Ambassador via NodePort

 The simplest way to expose an application in Kubernetes is via a `NodePort` service.
-In this configuration, we create the [Ambassador Edge Stack service](/user-guide/getting-started#2-defining-the-ambassador-service) and identify `type: NodePort` instead of `LoadBalancer`.
+In this configuration, we create the Ambassador Edge Stack service and identify `type: NodePort` instead of `LoadBalancer`.
 Kubernetes will then create a service and assign that service a port to be exposed externally and direct traffic to Ambassador Edge Stack via the defined `port`.

+Create the following YAML and put it in a file called `ambassador-service.yaml`.

 ```yaml
 ---